 Collections and permanent expositions:

 Text © Jan Kralik, 1999.
-English version © The Kapralova Society, 1999.
+English translation © The Kapralova Society, 1999-2013.
 Website design and hosting: The Kapralova Society.
 This page is part of the society's internet project dedicated to women in music.